A How To: Print-at-home and Copy Shop patterns

 …and then join the rows together at the end.

-When it comes to print-at-home patterns, love (and patience!) can sometimes be lost.
-Especially when the pattern is a big one like our Lily and Eva dresses and the Ola Tunic Top.
-When you buy our digital patterns, you’ll always get two pattern files – a print-at-home copy for the method I’ve shown here AND an actual size copy shop version.
-If cutting and pasting induces great feelings of fear/dread/repulsion/impatience/scorn, then go with the copy shop version.
-All you need to do is find a print shop that can do plan printing (for architects, town planners etc.) on a toner based large format plan printer.
-You’ll need to provide them with the necessary sheet sizing and this info can all be found on the pattern product page.
+If cutting and pasting induces great feelings of fear/dread/repulsion/impatience/scorn, then go with the Actual Size copy shop version.
+All you need to do is find a print shop that does plan printing (for architects, town planners etc.) on a toner based large format plan printer.
+You’ll need to provide them with the necessary sheet sizing and this info can all be found on the pattern product page and in the file name.
 When looking for a print shop, do shop around!
 I’ve spoken to customers who’ve paid as little as $6 and as much as $20 per sheet!

 If you have any more printing tips/links or can recommend some reasonable print shops, please feel free to share in our comments section.